alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

-    "shId": "A short ID to identify the management environment", "location": "The Azure location in which the management environment VMs are deployed", "ipPrefix": "The three octect IP address prefix for the Class A range used by the management environemnt", "dcHostname": "The hostname of the managment environemtn Active Directory Domain Controller" }
+    "shId": "A short ID to identify the management environment", "location": "The Azure location in which the management environment VMs are deployed", "ipPrefix": "The three octect IP address prefix for the Class A range used by the management environemnt", "dcVmName":  "The VM name of the managment environment Active Directory Domain Controller", "dcHostname":  "The hostname of the managment environment Active Directory Domain Controller", "dcRgName": "The name of the Resource Group containing the managment environment Active Directory Domain Controller", "npsIp": "The IP address of the management environment NPS server", "vnetRgName":"The name of the Resource Group containing the Virtual Network for the management environment", "vnetName":"The name of the Virtual Network for the management environment", "artifactStorageAccount": "The name of the storage account containing installation artifacts for new DSGs within the mangement  environment"
+}
 ```